9 Guitar Teaching Questions That Help You Get More Guitar Students

 With this criteria, many students look for the cheapest guitar teacher who is closest to where they live.
 Worst of all, most guitar teachers wrongly assume that lowest price matters greatly to their students.
 False!

-To fill your guitar teaching schedule, you must help your prospective students select a guitar teacher based on the right criteria.
+To fill your guitar teaching schedule, help your prospective students select a guitar teacher based on the right criteria.
 Show them that:

-Note: Of course you must tell the truth here.
+Note: Of course tell the truth here.
 If you are not confident in your guitar teaching skills, get guitar teacher training to learn to teach guitar effectively.

 Fact: having a lot of guitar students isn’t just about getting a lot of new students.
 It’s also about keeping the guitar students you have for as long as possible.
 Keeping your students longer enables you to:

 Focus on keeping all your guitar students for as long as possible.
 This changes your relationship with your current and prospective students.
-You become motivated to constantly add value to the students you already have.
-You must also learn to pre-educate new students on the benefit of continuing guitar lessons for a long time.
+You become motivated to constantly add value to the students you already have and learn to pre-educate new students on the benefit of continuing guitar lessons for a long time.
 This helps your students reach their goals faster and it helps you grow your business.

 Learn how to fill your guitar teaching schedule with students.